 A dog’s impulse to chase a cat is a tough habit to break.
-Barking at strange people and noises also happen because of a lack of impulse control.
+Barking at strange people and noises also happens because of a lack of impulse control.
 If you can teach your puppy to control his reflex impulses before you introduce him to your cat, you have more chance of success.
 You’ll be using the “leave it” command frequently, especially if your dog gets into the cat food, or has developed an affinity for kitty poop.

-Desensitization is a simple and very effective way of training your dog to respect your cat and leave kitty alone.
+Desensitization is a simple and very effective way of training your dog to respect your cat and leave the kitty alone.
 The idea is to get your dog and cat used to seeing each other and being in the same area of your home together, peacefully and harmoniously!

 One way of starting the desensitizing process is by confining your cat to a large crate and placing it up out of your dog’s reach in a spot where the two can see each other but not get too close.
 Cover the top and sides of the crate so that your cat feels secure and safe inside his “den.”
 Cats like to be up high in a dominant position, so giving your kitty control over the situation will help to keep her relaxed.

 Reward your dog when he remains calm, but be ready to remove your pup to another area of the house if he begins barking or harassing your cat.

 The next step involves moving the cat (still in her safe crate) to ground level.
 That way, both parties can “meet” and sniff each other with a physical barrier between them.
-You may need to repeat this exercise several times each day until your dog loses interest and accepts that kitty is just another member of his new family.
+You may need to repeat this exercise several times each day until your dog loses interest and accepts that the kitty is just another member of his new family.